Inspired by Audrey Hepburn's own flourless chocolate cake recipe, my Audrey Hepburn Chocolate Mini Cakes are decadent, elegant, & fool-proof.

 In 2015, Audrey’s youngest son Luca published a beautiful book about his mother, Audrey at Home [aff. link].
 The book shares many rare photos, and Luca’s sweet memories of his mother.

-And as it turns out, Audrey Hepburn was an accomplished home chef.
+As it turns out, Audrey Hepburn was an accomplished home chef.

 In his book, Luca generously shares some recipes from Audrey’s kitchen, including her personal favorites, and the ones Luca grew up with.

 My favorite recipe in the book is for Audrey’s Chocolate Cake.
-According to Luca,
+According to Luca:

 “Chocolate had a special place in her [Audrey’s] kitchen.
 If this book could offer only a couple of recipes, they would be for pasta with tomato sauce and chocolate cake.
 This was her pièce de résistance and she liked to make it herself…It was a cake for celebrations, for birthdays, and later, for my homecomings.”

 It’s clear that chocolate remained a significant flavor and ingredient in Audrey’s life.
-And I love that she passed the tradition along to her sons, using chocolate to celebrate and underscore important events in their lives.
+I love that she passed the tradition along to her sons, using chocolate to celebrate and underscore important events in their lives.

-Now here’s the thing about Audrey’s Chocolate Cake: it’s flourless.
+Here’s the thing about Audrey’s Chocolate Cake: it’s flourless.

-And if you’ve ever baked flourless cakes before, you know that they can be a little tricky to make just right.
+If you’ve ever baked flourless cakes before, you know that they can be a little tricky to make just right.

 So, inspired by Audrey’s flourless chocolate cake, I created a nearly flourless chocolate cake recipe that is absolutely fool-proof.